-The detailed results, the sequence composition of the classes and other classes can be found enclosed JVET-J0038_XMerge.xlsm.
+The detailed results, the sequence composition of the classes and other classes can be found enclosed DiffFilterResultsnext_2.2.9-rasch-ahenkel-rasch_R23783_49fr_QTGBS_XMerge.xlsm.

 Random Access, Additional Test In Merge Case, With Restrictions a)-d)

 In the table below results are depicted that are also tested additionally in the merge case.
 Here, restrictions 1.1.3 a) – d) are employed.